-The normal minimum entry requirement for admission to a first degree or undergraduate award programme comprises passes (in GCSE subjects at grade A\, A, B or C) in 5 subjects in GCSE/GCE 'A-Level' examinations including:
+The normal minimum entry requirement for admission to a first degree or undergraduate award programme comprises passes (in GCSE subjects at grade A, A, B or C) in 5 subjects in GCSE/GCE 'A-Level' examinations including:

-- at least a grade A\, A, B or C in English language at GCSE or its equivalent, and - at least two subjects at grade A-E in GCE 'A-Level' examinations or their equivalent.
+- at least a grade A, A, B or C in English at GCSE or its equivalent, and - at least two subjects at grade A-E in GCE 'A-Level' examinations or their equivalent.

-This normal minimum requirement may also be fulfilled by the equivalent in other examinations such as BTEC Nationals, International/European Baccalaureate Diploma, a recognised Access to HE course or other qualifications recognised by the University College or through the assessment of an applicant's prior certificated or experiential learning through the University's procedures for the recognition of such learning.
+This normal minimum requirement may also be fulfilled by the equivalent in other examinations such as Intermediate GNVQ and Advanced GNVQ/Advanced VCE, International/European Baccalaureate Diploma, a recognised Access course or other qualifications recognised by the University or through the assessment of an applicant's prior certificated or experiential learning through the University's procedures for the recognition of such learning.

-In addition all applicants whose first language is not English must, before they are admitted to a programme of study leading to a first degree of the University, provide evidence that they have attained normally at least a pass (grade C) in the Certificate of Proficiency in English of the University of Cambridge or a IELTS band score of 6.0 overall with not less than 5.5 in any individual skill, some other evidence of equivalent level qualification as deemed appropriate by the College.
+In addition all applicants whose first language is not English must, before they are admitted to a programme of study leading to a first degree of the University, provide evidence that they have attained normally at least a pass (grade C) in the Certificate of Proficiency in English of the University of Cambridge or a IELTS band score of 6.0 overall with not less than 5.5 in any individual skill, or a paper based TOEFL score of 550 with 4 on the Test of Written English or a computer based TOEFL score of 220 with 4 on essay writing some other evidence of equivalent level qualification as deemed appropriate by the University.